nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

  - Packets can be read, modified and injected by any middleboxes

 This extension is not meant to be used for any practical application protocol on the open internet.
-Internet facing servers SHOULD NOT enable this extension.
+Internet facing servers MUST NOT enable this extension.
-Clients that do not trust their network and path to the server SHOULD NOT enable this extension.
+Clients that do not trust their network and path to the server MUST NOT enable this extension.

 Because the AEAD tag is removed along with the encryption, the UDP checksum